-In this type of lawsuit, the person at fault must pay money damages to the family of a wrongful death victim.
+In this type of lawsuit, the person at fault must pay money damages to the family suffering from a wrongful death.
 Although you may not be thinking of money immediately after the death of your loved one, things like medical expenses, funeral expenses, and loss of income can take a serious toll on your family.
 Understanding Massachusetts wrongful death law to some degree will help you determine whether you may have a legal claim for damages based on the loss of your loved one.

 What is Wrongful Death in Massachusetts?

 Wrongful death is a legal claim where you assert that your loved one was killed due to the fault of another person.
 This is usually called negligence—where a person or entity failed to act with reasonable care and that failure resulted in the death of your loved one.
 Generally, if your loved one would have been able to file a personal injury case if they were alive, then you may be able to file a wrongful death suit on their behalf.

 The executor or administer of the deceased’s estate can file the wrongful death claim.
 If the person had a will, then the named executor would be the one to assert the claim.
 If, however, your loved one died without a will, then the court may appoint an administrator to deal with their estate.
 Usually this person is a family member, but that is not always the case.
 This administrator can also file a wrongful death suit in Massachusetts as well.

 When Must We File a Wrongful Death Claim?